ryansheehan/terraria/README.md

 # Terraria

-**[UPDATE]** I know a lot of people are excited for Terraria v1.4 Journey's End!
-This source code is built around the pre-release of [TShock][TShock].
-Will continue to update as new releases come out.

-This project is a Dockerfile to containerize [TShock][TShock] and [Terraria](https://terraria.org/) TerrariaServer.exe to run on linux.
+This project is a Dockerfile to containerize [TShock][TShock] and [Terraria Server](https://terraria.org/) TerrariaServer.exe to run on linux.
 [Docker][Docker] will remove the need for someone to worry about how to setup a server in linux with all the right dependencies to run.
 The installation and usage instructions are written with complete beginners in mind.

 ## Quick start guide